Minuscule 700: History

 The author of the codex is unknown.
 It was probably written in Constantinople (modern day Istanbul in Turkey).

 The codex was bought on the 28th April, 1882 for the British Museum, through the auspices of Edward Maunde Thompson, the then Principal Keeper of manuscripts at the British Museum.
 The codex was previously in the hands of a German bookseller.

-It was examined by Anglican clergyman Dean Burgon, and it was described and collated by scholar W. H. Simcox, Scrivener, and Hoskier.
+It was examined by Anglican clergyman Dean Burgon, and it was described and collated by scholars W. H. Simcox, Scrivener, and Hoskier.
 The collation and comments of W. H. Simcox were severely criticised by Hoskier for its numerous mistakes.
 The manuscript is now located in the British Library in London (Egerton MS 2610).